334

 this population is spoiled by |passion::intense desire, strong emotion, infatuation, obsession, lust [rāga]|;

-Therefore, in those free from desire,
+therefore, in those free from passion,

 a gift bears great fruit.